willstepp/writings/joseph-the-son/jts-notes.md

 	Speak with Mother
   Introduction to house, Kenneth, and Lizzie (you're bald)
 	The Car
+	Joseph helps to get the car down to Jacob’s farm “You’re bald.”
+	“That’s why I grow this long beard.”
+	“What a kind-hearted man.”
+	Hugs Joseph.
+He pulls away.

 (4000) 3: At work on Jacob’s farm Tearing up garden.
 Preparing for festival.
 Jacob at work on car for Beth.
 Fight with Jesse (calls him bastard boy).
 "What will it take for you boys to learn?"
+Comes home and sees his family playing together.
+Realizes its something he cannot possess.
+Sadness.

 (4000) 4: Cornucopia: Drives car.
 Meet youth minister and wife, apple bobbing, pumpkin rolling, apple cider.
 Minister Jacob moved to help Joseph’s family.
-Margaret weeps out loud.
+Elise Mullins weeps out loud.

 (4000) 5: At work on Jacob’s farm, the dead chickens found.
 Other boys absent.
 Asked to find culprit.
 Invitation to dinner.
 You did good today, I’m proud of you.
 Gives pocket knife here.
 "Tell no one."